cfpb/design-system/docs/pages/buttons.md

           <button class="a-btn active" title="Active state">Active state</button>
-        variation_description: >-
-          Use primary buttons for actions that go to the next step.
+        variation_description: Use primary buttons for actions that go to the next step.
           Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.

-          The Primary button is an atom in our atomic design standards.
-You can apply the `a-btn` class to a link, button and submit input field to receive the atomic button styles.
         variation_jinja_code_snippet: |-
           {% macro render(value) -%}